All your bags are packed, you're ready to go. But you get to the airport and your flight has been cancelled!

 Certain credit cards have travel insurance attached to them which could offer you additional coverage in the event your flight is delayed or cancelled.

 While this coverage is usually less comprehensive than a single-trip, multi-trip or annual plan, it still is important to be aware of any extra coverage you might have under your credit card should your other travel insurance be insufficient to cover all your losses.
+It is important to note that this does not mean you may double claim for the same amount.

 Choose travel insurance wisely